MicrosoftDocs/query-docs/query-languages/dax/nonvisual-function-dax.md

 - Marks a value filter in [SUMMARIZECOLUMNS](summarizecolumns-function-dax.md) as not affecting measure values, but only applying to group-by columns.

 - This function can only be used within a [SUMMARIZECOLUMNS](summarizecolumns-function-dax.md) expression.
+It's used as either a filterTable argument of the [SUMMARIZECOLUMNS](summarizecolumns-function-dax.md) function or a groupLevelFilter argument of the [ROLLUPADDISSUBTOTAL](rollupaddissubtotal-function-dax.md) or [ROLLUPISSUBTOTAL](rollupissubtotal-function-dax.md) function.

 ## Example